jdan/thatjdanisso.cool/articles/2021-03-13-is-this-true.md

 ---

 This article is a retelling of [Tom Stuart's "Impossible Programs" talk](https://www.youtube.com/watch?v=hN63FOa_Gp4) from 2015.
 It was very much a mind-blown moment for me and I've been thinking about it ever since.
 Tom's also written a book called [Understanding Computation](https://computationbook.com/) which you should check out.
+You may also enjoy learning more about [Rice's theorem](https://en.wikipedia.org/wiki/Rice%27s_theorem#Proof_by_reduction_from_the_halting_problem) on Wikipedia.

 Thanks for reading.